mislav1/Algorithms/README.md

 # Algorithms
-List of some of my best algorithms
+List of some of my favourite algorithms